Paul Zane Pilzer: Personal life

 Pilzer was born in Brooklyn, New York, in 1954 to Polish-Jewish immigrant parents Miriam and Elias Pilzer.
 He graduated Paul D. Schreiber High School in Port Washington, New York, in 1971.
-He married Lisa Dang Pilzer (formerly Lisa Dang) on January 17, 2000.
-They have four children and live in Park City, Utah.
-Pilzer helped start Temple Har Shalom in Park City in 1995 and functioned as a lay rabbi leading services until a full-time rabbi was hired in 2002.
+He married Lisa Dang Pilzer (formerly Lisa Dang) on January 17, 2000, and they have four grown children.
+Pilzer helped start Temple Har Shalom in Park City in 1995 and functioned as a lay rabbi leading services and officiating at functions until a full-time rabbi was hired in 2002.

 Career

 Academics

-Pilzer earned a BA in Journalism from Lehigh University in 1974 at age 20 and an MBA from the Wharton School of the University of Pennsylvania in 1976.
+Pilzer earned a BA in journalism from Lehigh University in 1974 at age 20 and an MBA from the Wharton School of the University of Pennsylvania in 1976.
 He was an adjunct professor at New York University (1979–2000), where he served as chairman of the Department of Real Estate Finance.
-He received an honorary doctorate in Public Service from Parker College (now Parker University) in 2004.
+He received an honorary doctorate in public service from Parker College (now Parker University) in 2004.